popelier-group/PyMol-QTAIM/README.md

 The variables to the main `qtaim_visualiser` functions are:

 1. **selection** : object/geometry uploaded in PyMol (geometry for which the AIMAll calculation was done is required).
 2. **file** : path to the .int file of a specific atom contained in an \_atomicfiles folder output from AIMAll.
-Note that if a path to the \_atomicfiles folder is passed directly then all the .int files will be read automatically.
+Note that if a path to the \_atomicfiles folder is passed directly then all the .iasviz files will be read automatically.
 3. **color** : color in either normal text or (r,g,b) form.
 The default colors are obtained directly from the selection object.
 4. **transparency** : default is 0.0.
 Any integer between 0 and 1 will set some transparency on the QTAIM objects.